hchenqide/ThesisNotes/note-04.20 debug cadical tests.md

   need to understand theory preregister

-- `notify_backtrack` also goes to theory preregister, maybe it's still because the missing `notify_backtrack` after solve no, there's still the error
+- `notify_backtrack` also goes to theory preregister, maybe it's still because the missing `notify_backtrack` after solve in minisat solver add `notify_backtrack` immediately after solve there's still the error

 (04.23)

+- trying to understand cvc5 theory preregister

 - I realized, there might be backtracks with external clauses but will this break assumptions?